getcarina/getcarina.com/_tutorials/load-docker-environment-on-windows.md

   * If you are using the Rackspace Container Service, follow the instructions in [Working with Your Cluster Credentials][get-cluster-creds] to download your credentials.
 Then, run `docker.cmd`.
-  * Otherwise, run `docker-machine env default --shell cmd`, replacing `default` with the name of your Docker environment.
+  * Otherwise, run `docker-machine env default --shell cmd`, replacing `default` with the name of your Docker host.
 Copy the command output, and then paste it into the command line.
 3. Verify that your Docker environment was initialized properly by running `docker version`.

 [cmd-doc]: http://ss64.com/nt/syntax.html
 [get-cluster-creds]: /docs/references/rcs-credentials/

 #### <a name="powershell"></a> PowerShell
-[PowerShell][powershell-doc] is built on the Microsoft .NET and is designed to work with .NET objects instead of raw text.
+[PowerShell][powershell-doc] is built on Microsoft .NET and is designed to work with .NET objects instead of raw text.
 It is distributed with all versions of Windows supported by Docker.
 To load a Docker environment in PowerShell, perform the following steps: